 where $\varepsilon$ is a small positive parameter related to the interfacial thickness~\cite{DuLiuRyhamWang2005,DuLiuRyhamWang2009}.
 As $\varepsilon \to 0$, the phase-field model converges to the corresponding sharp-interface description~\cite{DuLiuRyhamWang2005}.
 We postpone further technical details and references to the existing literature to a later stage, in order to first clearly present the main objectives of this contribution.

-In this work, we address an optimal control problem for a hydrodynamic phase-field model that describes the deformation of membranes in an incompressible viscous fluid.
+In this work, we address an optimal control problem for a hydrodynamic phase-field model that describes the migration and deformation of membranes in an incompressible viscous fluid.
+For simplicity, we consider the interior and exterior liquids of the membrane as Newtonian fluids with matched densities (assumed to be one).
 Let $\Omega\subset \mathbb{R}^2$ be a bounded domain with smooth boundary $\Gamma:=\partial\Omega$ and let $T>0$ be the prescribed final time.
 The control problem under consideration is governed by the following system of partial differential equations, which we will refer to as the \textit{state system}: